claracena/data-analytics/README.md

 ## Portfolio Projects

 ### NC Gaming
-It is a fictional company that creates mobile games and wants to create a new department to create games for a platform different from mobile and ask a data analyst to find out which platform and game genre is best suited for the ongoing times.
+It is a fictional company that creates mobile games and wants to inaugurate a new department to make games for a platform different from mobile and ask a data analyst to find out which platform and game genre is best suited for the ongoing times.

 > Created for: Google Data Analyst Professional Certificate
 >